8 unique places to stay

 This is a true mountain hotel that can only be reached by train.
 At

-Vatnahalsen, you have Rallarvegen and almost infinite options for trips right outside your door, a homely atmosphere and delicious food.
+Vatnahalsen, you have Rallarvegen - The navvies road - and almost infinite options for hiking right on your doorstep, a homely atmosphere and delicious food.
 Take the Bergen Railway to Myrdal and walk 1.5 km down to the hotel, or take the Flåm Railway one stop.
 If you’re coming from Flåm, take the Flåm Railway straight there.

 5. Grand Suite at the Myrkdalen Hotel